-Radio buttons in this tab specify whether each individual process is counted (Count individual Processes) or whether merely the uppermost entries of Group All_Processes(Count Top Level Entries of Group All_Processes Only) are counted.
+Radio buttons in this tab specify whether each individual process is counted (Count individual Processes) or whether merely the uppermost entries of Group All\Processes(Count Top Level Entries of Group All\Processes Only) are counted.

-The context menu entry Ungroup/Regroup in the Quantitative Timeline provides the option of ungrouping the given function group, like in the Function Profile (refer to Section 4.5.5.2).
-Similarly, it regroups the function group.
+The context menu entry Ungroup in the Quantitative Timeline provides the option of ungrouping the given function group, like in the Function Profile (refer to Section 4.5.5.2).
+Similarly, Regroup allows undoing a previous ungrouping.